 We have not tried growing blackberries in containers yet, but it can be done.
 Just make sure you purchase a bush variety intended for container gardening.

 Some varieties are self-pollinating, but for best results, two or more bushes are recommended.
 Our bees do an amazing job at pollinating our bushes.
 If you don’t have bees, never fear, bees, butterflies, and many other types of pollinators will find your bushes.

 WHEN WILL I GET FRUIT

 Blackberries are perennial plants that grow canes in two-year cycles.
 The first year the new canes grow but do not produce any flowers.
-The second year the same canes do not grow, instead, they produce flowering laterals with small leaves.
+In the second year, the same canes do not grow; instead, they have flowering laterals with small leaves.
 The white-to-pale pink flowers are produced on the tips of the flowering laterals.
 The fruit is actually a collection of numerous drupelets which form the “berry.”
 Each year you can expect the harvest will increase.